thiago-cav/Zonation5R/README.md

 v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-*Zonation5R* is an R package that provides an interface to easily integrate and execute Zonation 5 software directly from R. It enables efficient spatial prioritization workflows with enhanced reproducibility and automation.
-The package was also developed to support teaching and learning, making it easier for R users to get started with Zonation 5 and learn spatial prioritization techniques.
+*Zonation5R* is an R package that provides an interface to easily integrate and execute Zonation 5 software directly from R. The package was developed to support teaching and learning, making it easier for R users to get started with Zonation 5 and learn spatial prioritization techniques.
+It also facilitates efficient spatial prioritization workflows, improving both reproducibility and automation.

 ## Installation